3 arrested for stealing S$50,000 worth of spectacle frames: Police

 SINGAPORE: Three men aged between 22 and 38 have been arrested for allegedly stealing spectacle frames and electronic appliances from an office near Serangoon, the police said on Tuesday (Jun 25).

-At about 11.30am on Monday night, the police received a report that an office along Moonstone Lane had been broken into.
+At about 11.30am on Monday, the police received a report that an office along Moonstone Lane had been broken into.

 Two of the suspected housebreakers were arrested on the same day at about 11pm along Ang Mo Kio Avenue 3 and Hougang Street 91.